openhab/openhab-docs/developers/bindings/binding-xml.md

 ## Binding Definitions

 Every binding has to provide meta information such as binding id or name.

-The meta information of all bindings is accessible through the `org.eclipse.smarthome.core.binding.BindingInfoRegistry` service.
+Background information: The meta information of all bindings is accessible through the `org.eclipse.smarthome.core.binding.BindingInfoRegistry` service.

 Although binding definitions are usually specified in a declarative way (as described in this section), they can also be provided as `org.eclipse.smarthome.core.binding.BindingInfo`.
 Any `BindingInfo` must be registered as service at the *OSGi* service registry.
 The full Java API for binding definitions can be found in the Java package `org.eclipse.smarthome.core.binding`.

-Binding definitions must be placed as XML file(s) (with the ending `.xml`) in the bundle's folder `/ESH-INF/binding/`.
+For the declarative way, you add your binding information in form of a `binding.xml` file to the bundle's folder `/src/main/resources/ESH-INF/binding/binding.xml`.

 ### XML Structure for Binding Definitions